 From there, my eyes were opened to the beauty of subprimal cuts available at the business center.
 I pick one up whenever I have freezer space, and it’s a great experience to learn how to break down my own meat.

 Business Center Costco's Will Have Lower Quality Beef

-One important thing to note is that the quality of the meat at the Costco business center will range from Select to Prime, while at retail Costco’s the meat ranges from Choice to Prime.
+One important thing to note is that the meat quality at the Costco business center will range from Select to Prime, while at traditional Costcos, the meat ranges from Choice to Prime.